 We begin our best mechanical pencil list with the GraphGear 1000 from Pentel.
 This is a premium mechanical pencil that feels every bit as good as it looks, and produces a clean reliable line all day long.
 But it’s not just good looking, it’s versatile as well and will accept 0.3, 0.5, 0.7 and 0.9mm refills so you can always achieve the precise graphic effect you’re after.

-In addition, it’s one of the most comfortable pens to use for extended periods of time.
+In addition, pentel graphgear 1000 is one of the most comfortable pens to use for extended periods of time.
 With the soft barrel inlays working with your fingertips instead of against them.
 The dual action retractor lets you avoid having too much lead poking out of the nose.
 The different diameter inserts are color coded, so you always know what you’re drawing/writing with.
 And the pencil never presents a problem if you need to work with a triangle, ruler or circle template.
 Just a great professional writing instrument which solves both the purposes of drawing pencil and drafting pencil.

 2. link Uni Kurutoga Pipe Slide Mechanical Pencil